-The Photographers' Gallery was founded in London’s Covent Garden in 1971 as the first public gallery in the UK dedicated to the medium and remains a leader in the presentation and exploration of photography in all its forms.
-It has been instrumental in promoting photography’s pivotal and influential role in culture and society and ensuring its position as a significant art form.
+The Photographers' Gallery (TPG) was founded in London’s Covent Garden in 1971 as the first publicly funded gallery in the UK dedicated to the photographic medium.
+From the outset it has been instrumental in promoting photography’s value to the wider world and ensuring its position as one of our most significant artforms.

-Our Vision: To stimulate public understanding and deeper engagement with photography and its value to society.
+Our Vision is to stimulate public understanding of and deeper engagement with photography and its value to society

-2. To be the driving force for debate and new thinking about the role of the photographic image in society today
+- To drive debate and new thinking around the role of the photographic image in society today

 - To place innovative learning, diversity and excellence at our core

 - To ensure long term sustainability for the gallery and all its activities